kaushiksahoo2000/pyroTasks/README.md

 # pyroTasks
-A web application built with React, Redux, and Python to help teams collaborate more effectively.
+A web application built with React, Redux, and Node/Express to help teams collaborate more effectively.